 Rents are payable in Budapest usually on a monthly basis.
 Please be aware that Hungarian customs and laws governing rental properties varies from apartment to apartment and vary greatly from laws in North America.
 Do not sign any lease agreements until you fully understand and are comfortable with the terms.
 The landlord should be willing to give you a few days grace period in which to do so.
 Do not pay [any rent] until a contract is signed, but sign a contract as soon as you feel reasonably comfortable you understand the terms you are agreeing to.
 The on-site BSM office will assist you, if necessary.

-The best way to get cash for the monthly rent is to use ATM machines.
-They are widely available throughout Budapest and disperse funds in Hungarian forints (HUF).
+The best way to get cash for the monthly rent is to use ATM machines using a debit card.
+ATMs are widely available throughout Budapest and disperse funds in Hungarian forints (HUF).
+Housing and in-county costs can be found here: https://budapestsemesters.com/program-costs/

 Be prepared to feel pretty tired and disoriented upon arrival, but things usually get progressively better the more you get acclimated to your new environment and get to know your classmates.

 Do not take any weapons or illegal drugs to Hungary.
 It is considered a major felony and will result in immediate exclusion for the program.
-It is illegal to mail prescription medications to Hungary, try to bring enough for your entire stay.
+It is illegal to mail prescription medications to Hungary, you must bring enough for your entire stay.

-Before you leave, please call your home insurance company and make sure your insurance is valid in Hungary and find out what type of costs and up to what extend are met by it.
-We expect you to have a valid insurance policy, covering at least up to 30,000 euros of your health expenses as well as covering evacuation costs.
-We also encourage students to investigate additional travel insurance that may cover evacuation in the the case of a medical emergency.
+Before you leave, please call your home insurance company and make sure your insurance is valid in Hungary and find out what type of costs are covered and the amount of coverage.
+Students are required to have a valid insurance policy, covering at least up to 50,000 euros of your health expenses as well as covering evacuation costs.
+If your regular insurance does not cover evacuation we encourage you to obtain additional travel insurance that does cover evacuation in the the case of a medical emergency.
 Several US companies offer appropriate insurance for your travel, study abroad needs e.g. Gateway US, IMG, CMI or ISOS.

 The voltage used in continental Europe is 220.
 This renders most American appliances useless unless they are convertible, battery-operated, or you have an adapter.
 Note that the outlet geometry is also different.
 For battery-operated devices, it may be advisable to take a set of spare batteries along for the trip.
 Sometimes, it may be difficult to get the right size battery.

 The Babilon Language School (non-credit) offers a 2-week intensive language course in Hungarian about two weeks prior to the beginning of each semester.
 This is an optional choice, not included in the Budapest Semesters in Mathematics Program fees.
-The cost of the optional intensive language class for the Fall and Spring semesters is approximately 90,000 HUF and is payable to the Babilon Language School upon arrival in Budapest.
-The cost of the one-week language class during the summer program is 36,000 HUF.
+The cost of the optional intensive language class for the Fall and Spring semesters is approximately $350.00 paid by fall deadline and $440.00 after the deadline and payable to the Babilon Language School upon arrival in Budapest.
+See student handbook for payment deadlines.
+The cost of the one-week language class during the summer program is 50,000 HUF.

 Babilon School of Languages